North Coast 500: 29+ Things to Know Before You Go

 Naturally, in rural areas we don’t want our roads polluted by lights, we need to be able to see the stars!

-If you are caught driving to your destination in the dark, only use your full beam when there are no other vehicles on the road.
+If you are caught driving to your destination in the dark, only use your full beam when no other vehicles are on the road.

 If at a passing place on a single track road, dim the headlights to just sidelights to avoid blinding the car who is passing.